Software Development Process: Application Creating Guide

-2) Scope of tasks.
+- Scope of tasks.
 Scope is a part of Vision.
 It helps to determine tasks and assignees.

 - Description of entities.
 It describes logical relationships between entities.

 - Diagrams.
 They are used for visual description of processes, algorithms, relationships between entities, and other important concepts.

-5) Prototypes.
+- Prototypes.
 They represent an implementation option for an interface.
 They help to understand the main functionality, to determine the user’s path and to avoid gross errors in usability.

 - Description of interface behavior.
 It is necessary for a clearer understanding of how the interface works, what rules exist and how alternative scenarios are processed.